DHTMLX/gantt-docs/data/desktop/server_side.md

 });
 ~~~

-In order to change the backend URL dynamically, use **dataProcessor.url** method:
+In order to change the backend URL dynamically, use the **dataProcessor.url** method:

 ~~~js
 dp.url("/url");